mpashkovskiy/express-oas-generator/README.md

 where:
 * 'path/to/a/file/filename.json' - path to a file and file name
 * 60 * 1000 - write interval in milliseconds (optional parameter, by default interval is equal to 10 seconds)
-* ['User','Student'] - Mongoose models to be included as definitions.
+* ['User','Student'] - (Optional) Mongoose models to be included as definitions.
 To get all just do mongoose.modelNames().
 The following peer dependencies are required to use this last argument: mongoose, mongoose-to-swagger, bson.
-* ['users', 'students'] - Tags: Really useful to group operations (commonly by resources).
+* ['users', 'students'] - (Optional) Tags: Really useful to group operations (commonly by resources).
 All the matching paths containing the supplied tags will be grouped.
+If not supplied, defaults to mongoose models.
 See [example](https://swagger.io/docs/specification/2-0/grouping-operations-with-tags/).

 To change the Swagger UI path for your REST API use fifth (optional) argument:
 ```javascript